microsoft/botframework-solutions/docs/_docs/reference/skills/phone.md

 ## Language Model

-LUIS models for the Skill are provided in .LU file format as part of the Skill.
+LUIS models for the Skill are provided in `.lu` file format as part of the Skill.
 Further languages are being prioritized.

 |Supported Languages|
 |-|